 'People want an experience when they come shopping,' Angus told the Yorkshire Post, in an interview last year, 'otherwise they'll buy stuff online.
 They want a unique product too, otherwise they'll go on Amazon.'

 And an experience is exactly what you get when you visit their York ghost shop.
 The place is full of ghosts and spooky imagery, there is a miniature train to deliver deathly models into the warm hands of their new owners, and Bloodworth, McArthur and Dent even have plans to host storytelling nights at the shop.

-This is one York highlight that it would surely be haunting to miss.
+Much like York Castle, this is one York highlight that it would be haunting to miss.

 Interested in finding more places like this?
 Try one of our Treasure Hunts in York - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of York.